-You recorded your VSM candidate data sets in Table 22. on page 123.
-To route these data sets to VSM, use any of the techniques described in the following sections:

-- The StorageTek DFSMS interface; see page 120. - SMC TAPEREQ statements; see page 121.
+You recorded your VSM candidate data sets in Table 20 on page 117.
+To route these data sets to VSM, use SMC TAPEREQ statements; see page 115.

 Note: For NCS 6.1 the TAPEREQ statement (and the accompanying TREQDEF command) has been moved from HSC and MVS/CSC to SMC.
 For more information, see SMC Configuration and Administration Guide.